Induced subgraphs and tree decompositions VI. Graphs with 2-cutsets: Introduction

-An {\em induced subgraph} of a graph $G$ is a graph $H$ with $V(H) \subseteq V(G)$ and for all $u, v \in V(H)$, $uv \in E(H)$ if and only if $uv \in E(G)$.
+\begin{lemma}[\cite{GMV}] There is a function $f : \mathbb{N} \to \mathbb{N}$ such that every graph of treewidth at least $f(k)$ contains a subdivision of the $(k \times k)$-wall as a subgraph. \end{lemma} An {\em induced subgraph} of a graph $G$ is a graph $H$ with $V(H) \subseteq V(G)$ and for all $u, v \in V(H)$, $uv \in E(H)$ if and only if $uv \in E(G)$.
 For a graph $H$, a graph $G$ is {\em $H$-free} if $G$ does not contain an induced subgraph isomorphic to $H$.
 For a set of graphs $\mathcal{H}$, a graph $G$ is {\em $\mathcal{H}$-free} if $G$ is $H$-free for all $H \in \mathcal{H}$.
 Graph classes defined by forbidden induced subgraphs (also known as {\em hereditary graph classes}) are important areas of interest and research in structural graph theory, but unlike in the case of subgraphs, the relationship between induced subgraphs and treewidth is not well understood.
-There are four known graph classes that are induced subgraph obstructions to bounded treewidth: complete graphs, complete bipartite graphs, subdivided walls, and line graphs of subdivided walls.
+There are four well-known graph classes that are induced subgraph obstructions to bounded treewidth: complete graphs, complete bipartite graphs, subdivided walls, and line graphs of subdivided walls.
 Any hereditary graph class with bounded treewidth must exclude a fixed complete graph, a fixed complete bipartite graph, subdivisions of a fixed wall, and line graphs of subdivisions of a fixed wall.
 Recently, Korhonen \cite{Korhonen} proved that in the case of bounded maximum degree, these are the only induced subgraph obstructions to bounded treewidth.
 Therefore, the focus now is to determine which graph classes of unbounded degree have bounded treewidth.
 Several previous papers in this series have proven that certain hereditary graph classes of unbounded degree have bounded treewidth; see \cite{onenbr, pyramiddiamond}.
 Graph classes in which treewidth is bounded by a logarithmic function of the number of vertices have also been studied (\cite{logpaper, stephan}).

 A graph $G$ is {\em $t$-clean} if $G$ does not contain a subdivision of the $(t \times t)$-wall, the line graph of a subdivision of the $(t \times t)$-wall, $K_t$, or $K_{t, t}$ as an induced subgraph.
 Note that any graph of bounded treewidth must be $t$-clean for some $t \geq 0$.
 Let $\mathcal{F}$ be a hereditary graph class.
 We say that $\mathcal{F}$ is {\em special} if every $t$-clean graph in $\mathcal{F}$ has bounded treewidth.
 A graph $G$ is {\em $ISK_4$-free} if $G$ does not contain a subdivision of $K_4$ as an induced subgraph.
 A {\em wheel $(H, v)$} consists of a hole $H$ and a vertex $v$ such that $v$ has at least three neighbors in $H$.
 A cycle $C$ has a {\em unique chord} if it has exactly one chord (see also the definition below).
 A graph $G$ does not contain a cycle with a unique chord if every cycle of $G$ has either no chords or at least two chords.
 Previously, ($ISK_4$, wheel)-free graphs and the class of graphs that do not contain a cycle with a unique chord were studied and structure theorems obtained for both classes (\cite{ISK4, Vuskovic-Trotignon}).
 In this paper, we use these structure theorems and results about treewidth and certain cutsets to prove that ($ISK_4$, wheel)-free graphs are special and that graphs that do not contain a cycle with a unique chord are special.